 Need More Margaritas in Your Life?
-Please Enjoy These Other Burrata and Bubbles Recipes.

-2 ounces tequila
+- 2 ounces tequila preferably reposado

-1 ounce triple sec or Grand Marnier
+- 1 ounce orange liqueur preferably Cointreau or Grand Marnier

-Honey, optional, for garnish
+- Honey optional, for garnish

-Sea salt, optional, for garnish
+- Coarse sea salt optional, for garnish

-Toasted coconut, optional, for garnish
+- Toasted coconut optional, for garnish

-1 lime slice, optional, for garnish
+- Additional lime slice optional, for garnish

 - Spread the honey on a plate and the sea salt and toasted coconut on another plate.
 Dip the serving glass in honey and then in the sea salt and toasted coconut.
 Add ice to the glass and strain the shaken margarita into the glass.
 Garnish with a lime slice.

 - There is a difference between coconut milk, coconut cream and cream of coconut.
 They are all three different products.
 Cream of coconut is typically found in the grocery aisle with drink mixers.
 It has a syrup-like consistency.